ashwin-sateesh/Video-Speech-Recognition-and-Caption-Generation/README.md

-# Video-Speech-Recognition-and-Caption-Generation
+# Automatic Video Speech Recognition and Caption Generation System

+## Objective
-Our goal in this project was to develop an automated video speech recognition system (or a lip-reading model) that can detect and generate words spoken in a short video using only visual cues, with the aim of improving the quality of life for individuals with hearing impairment.
+The project aims to develop an automated video speech recognition system, or a lip-reading model, capable of detecting and generating words spoken in short videos using only visual cues.
+The primary goal is to improve the quality of life for individuals with hearing impairments.
+The system also has potential applications in enhancing speech recognition in noisy environments, improving security and surveillance, and enabling device control through lip movements.

-To achieve this, we used pre-trained convolutional models to detect facial features in each image frame, which were then fed into sequence model layers such as LSTM, LSTM with attention and Transformer to learn how a sequence of image frames produces a certain word.
-We used the pre-trained Haar Cascade Classifier to detect the mouth and lips in each image, and cropped and resized the lip section of each image.
-To extract features from each image, we used VGG16 and Resnet50 convolutional models.
+## System Design and Architecture
+The system is designed to process video frames to detect and recognize spoken words using visual cues.
+The design involves several key components:

+1. **Face and Lip Detection**:
+   - The system uses a pre-trained Haar Cascade Classifier to detect faces and localize the lip region in each video frame.
+   - The detected lip regions are cropped and resized to a uniform dimension (25x58x3) for further processing.

+2. **Feature Extraction**:
+   - Pre-trained convolutional neural networks (CNNs), specifically ResNet50 and VGG16, are employed to extract spatial features from the cropped lip images.
+   - These features are represented as 512-dimensional vectors from VGG16 and 2048-dimensional vectors from ResNet50 after removing the softmax layer.

+3. **Sequence Modeling**:
+   - The extracted features are passed through sequence models such as Long Short-Term Memory (LSTM) networks, LSTM with Attention, and Transformers to learn the temporal dynamics of the image sequences.
+   - Two types of positional encoding were used for the Transformer model: traditional sine-cosine based and learned positional encoding.

+4. **Classification and Caption Generation**:
+   - The sequence models predict the spoken word or phrase for each video instance.
+   - The predicted words/phrases are then added as captions to the video.